Jake Dearden's guide to handling the eight HYROX stations like a pro

 Running – Treat every run as recovery

-A total of 8km, split into 1km intervals between every station.
-Every HYROX race begins with that first 1km.
+A total of 8,000m, split into 1,000m intervals between every station.
+Every HYROX race begins with that first 1,000m.
 Settle into your race pace early, because if you blow up here, you’ll pay for it later.
 Each run gets heavier on the legs, so staying disciplined is key.
 Treat every run as recovery and as a setup for the next station.

 Jake says: "Ideally, in training you should be running for the amount of time you think it's going to take you to complete the entire course – at least 90 minutes."